meyda/meyda/readme.md

 ###Setup

-_Meyda is under active development and is **not yet ready for production**_
+_Meyda is under active development and is **not yet ready for production**_ _Developped and tested on Firefox v.
+32 – other browsers are not supported at the moment_

 Download [meyda.min.js](https://github.com/hughrawlinson/meyda/blob/master/meyda.min.js "meyda.min.js") and include it within the `<head>` tag your HTML.